Peter Emery: Parliamentary career

 He stood for Parliament without success in Poplar at the 1951 general election and Lincoln.
 He first gained a seat in parliament at the 1959 general election, when he famously ousted trade unionist Ian Mikardo—of whose union Emery was a member—from his Reading seat.
 He became a founding member of the Bow Group.
 In the 1964 general election, his majority was just 10 votes.

 After being defeated in Reading in the 1966 general election, Emery returned the following year by winning a by-election in Honiton.
-He represented that seat and its successor East Devon until stepping down at the 2001 general election.
+He represented that seat and its successor East Devon until stepping down at the 2001 general election, having served 40 years in Parliament.
 He was made a Privy Counsellor in 1993.

-Emery spent most of his long political career as a backbencher, although he did serve as a junior minister under Edward Heath and, during his final term, served as treasurer of the powerful 1922 committee.
+Emery spent most of his long political career as a backbencher, although he did serve as a junior Energy minister under Edward Heath, which included oversight of the notorious three day week and, during his final term, served as treasurer of the powerful 1922 Committee.
 Emery was a freemason.